Zappos/zappos-json/README.md

 The main feature of Zappos JSON is a bean binding.
 It does not have JSON typed object because we try to eliminate as many intermediate objects as possible.

-- Binding bean is an easy job.
+- Binding the bean is an easy job.
 (Can do it in one line)
 - Primitive types and its wrapper
 - Array and Collection
-- Nested bean.
+- Nested bean
-- Custom type such as Date, Enum, and other scalar-value types.
+- Custom type such as Date, Enum, and other scalar-value types
-- Map of scalar value and map of object.
+- Map of scalar value and map of object
 - You can mixed all of above together.
 - Annotation support

 ##User Guide##